This event has sold out. Discover more programs from the Eureka Talks Series.

 Ages: Recommended for ages 14+

 In the first Eureka Talk, join us for an eye-opening talk on revolutionising waste.
-Dr Jackson Ryan, winner of the 2022 Eureka Prize for Science Journalism, sits down with the 2022 New South Wales Australian of the Year, and winner of 2022 Celestino Eureka Prize for Promoting Understanding of Science, Professor Veena Sahajwalla, to discuss the cutting-edge research helping build a better world.
+Dr Jackson Ryan, winner of the 2022 Eureka Prize for Science Journalism, sits down with the 2022 New South Wales Australian of the Year and two-time Eureka Prize winner, Professor Veena Sahajwalla, to discuss the cutting-edge research helping build a better world.

 Our speakers will explore the science of decarbonising the world and the importance of collaboration in scientific innovation.
 Find out how the grounds from your cappuccino could help to eliminate the need for coal and coke.
 Dive into the four R's - reduce, reuse, recycle, and REFORM - and how they can be applied to create a sustainable future.